Grave of the Fireflies (2005 film): Plot

-During another bombing, Seita breaks into a shop and steals food, but is caught, beaten up by the owner, and taken to the police.
-After the bombing, Hisako comes to get Seita and is warned that if he does it again, she will be held responsible.
-As they are walking, Seita tries to explain his actions but Hisako tells him that she cannot feed them properly.
-Seita then runs away in anger back to the shelter where he breaks down into tears, and Setsuko comforts him.
+Seita is caught stealing food from a shop, and is beaten up and taken to the police.
+Hisako is warned that if he does it again, she will be held responsible.
+Seita runs back to the shelter in tears and Setsuko comforts him.

-The following morning, Setsuko is trying to eat marbles, thinking they are fruit drops.
-Seita decides to use the remaining money he has to buy her food.
-The emperor makes an announcement about the unconditional surrender of Japan, which Hisako and her children hear over the radio.
-Hana, Yuki, and Teizō are relieved the war is over while Natsu is shocked that they lost, and Hisako simply goes to cook breakfast.
-Seita hears the news on the streets from a group of returning soldiers.
-He also learns that the imperial fleet was wiped out, meaning his father has died.
-Seita breaks down in grief, whereupon he is found by Yoshie.
-Yoshie tries to talk to Seita but he runs off.
-Yoshie later meets with Hisako and explains that he plans to return to Tokyo.
-He also reveals his encounter with Seita, which Natsu overhears.
+Setsuko tries to eat marbles, thinking they are fruit drops.
+Seita decides to use their remaining money to buy her food.
+The emperor announces Japan's surrender, and Seita learns that the imperial fleet was wiped out, meaning his father has died.

-Seita returns to the shop from earlier, where the owners initially throw him out but he begs them to sell him food.
-Seita returns to the shelter to cook, only to find out that Setsuko has died, much to his devastation.
-Natsu and Hisako go to find Seita and Setsuko now that the war is over.
-They locate the bomb shelter and are shocked to see how Seita and Setsuko had been living.
-Natsu and Hisako continue searching for the siblings but are unsuccessful.
-Seita takes Setsuko's body to the top of a hill, where he cremates her in a straw casket.
-During the cremation, fireflies arrive in the night.
-Seita takes some of his sister's bones and places them in the fruit-drop tin.
-Afterwards, he goes to the railway station in Kobe and eventually dies of starvation, just a day after a law was passed in Japan to protect child war victims.
+Seita returns to the shop and begs them to sell him food.
+He returns to the shelter to find that Setsuko has died.
+Natsu and Hisako try to find Seita and Setsuko and are shocked to see how they had been living.
+Seita takes Setsuko's body to the top of a hill, where he cremates her in a straw casket, and fireflies arrive.
+Seita places some of his sister's bones in the fruit-drop tin, then goes to the railway station where he dies of starvation, just a day after a law was passed to protect child war victims.

 Following this flashback, Natsu and Hisako leave the station.
-Natsu goes to the bridge where her family first saw the fireflies.
-She feels guilty and unable to live with what happened to Seita and Setsuko.
-Hisako slaps her, warning Natsu that the real war has begun and dying means losing before embracing her daughter as she cries.
-Natsu narrates that her family moved back to Tokyo, and Hisako never again mentioned the war for the rest of her life.
+Natsu feels guilty and unable to live with what happened to Seita and Setsuko.
+Hisako slaps her, warning that the real war has begun and dying means losing.
+Natsu narrates that her family moved back to Tokyo, and Hisako never again mentioned the war.